 Frustrated, April returned to university.
 Shortly afterwards, during a night out on which she had opted not to drink any alcohol, she was surprised to be challenged by a nightclub security man who said her balance was impaired and asked how much she had drunk.

-April had surgery lasting more than seven hours, followed by a gruelling regime of chemotherapy and radiotherapy.
+April's surgery lasted more than seven hours, followed by a gruelling regime of chemotherapy and radiotherapy.
 She returned to Plymouth University to graduate and is now a Healthcare Assistant in Brighton.

 “Your brain is central to who you are so the less damage done to it either by a tumour or the treatment you receive, the better."